Xamber/Reaper/readme.md

 # Reaper
-Angular 2 Webpack noob starter boilerplate without 2269 dependencies
+Angular 2 Webpack Starter Boilerplate w/o 2269 dependencies

 ## How to use